CleveTok3125/AniYT/README.md

 # Additional options
 - Use SponsorBlock plugin for MPV to skip OP/EN
 - For Android, use MPV with youtube-dl built-in.
 Refer to [this link](https://github.com/mpv-android/mpv-android/pull/58)

+# Non-project-related notification
+_This notification is for the anime fan community, not related to this project._

+Currently, channels that provide free high-quality copyrighted anime on YouTube such as MuseAsia are removing some old anime and moving them to other platforms (usually paid platforms).
+You can refer to alternative solutions such as [ani-cli](https://github.com/pystardust/ani-cli) or [AnimeVsub](https://github.com/anime-vsub) for Vietsub (no dub yet).